hdorgeval/Setup-your-Mac-to-develop-NativeScript-Apps/configure-typescript-to-work-with-external-modules.md

 This command create a **typings.json** file in the project's folder.

 Now you are ready to download and install the type definition file for node.js core modules.
-To do this type the following command in the Command Prompt opened by visual Studio Code:
+To do this type the following command in the Terminal window opened by visual Studio Code:

 ```
->
 typings install dt~node --global --save-dev
 ```

-To discover the different options and the syntax of theinstallcommand provided by thetypingsCLI, you can type:
+To discover the different options and the syntax of the install command provided by the typings CLI, you can type:

 ```
->
 typings install -h
 ```

-This command first creates atypingsfolder within the project's folder.
-It then downloads the node.d.tsfile inside that folder.
-It also creates or updates anindex.d.tsthat references all downloaded type definition files.
-It registers in the typings.json the node.d.tsfile as a development dependency.
-You can download or re-download all type definition files in thetypings.jsonfile by invoking the command:
+This command first creates a **typings** folder within the project's folder.
+It then downloads the **node.d.ts** file inside that folder.
+It also creates or updates an **index.d.ts** that references all downloaded type definition files.
+It registers in the **typings.json** the **node.d.ts** file as a development dependency.
+You can download or re-download all type definition files declared in the typings.json file by invoking the command:

 ```
->
 typings install
 ```

-To see the type definition in action, you need to close Visual Studio Code.
-Then open again your Project's folder with Visual Studio Code.

-Open theapp.tsfile.
+Open the **app.ts** file.
 You will see that Visual Studio does not complain anymore.
 If you start typinghttp., the IntelliSense helps you to complete your code: